Chinilla/bls-signatures/README.md

 to download [pybind11](https://github.com/pybind/pybind11) for the Python bindings and relic from a chinilla relic forked repository for Windows.
 Building is then managed by [cibuildwheel](https://github.com/joerick/cibuildwheel).
-Further installation is then available via `pip install blspy` e.g. The ci builds include GMP and a statically linked libsodium.
+Further installation is then available via `pip install chinillablspy` e.g. The ci builds include GMP and a statically linked libsodium.

 ## Contributing and workflow